obfusk/fdroid-fakesigner-poc/README.md

 F-Droid now claims PoC 5a is not an "actionable security vulnerability" because "APKs signed by v1-only are not even installable on latest Android versions".
 This is false.
 As long as `targetSdk < 30` (and e.g. the official F-Droid client has 29) they will install just fine.
-I even confirmed this by installing my PoC APK on Android 13-15 just in case, something they apparently neglected to bother with before making that claim.
+We even confirmed this by installing the PoC APK on Android 13-15 just in case, something they apparently neglected to bother with before making that claim.

 ## PoC